schotime/my-rask-todo-app/README.md

 ## How It Works

 ### State Management
-The app uses RASK UI's `createState` for reactive state:
+The app uses RASK UI's `useState` for reactive state:
-- Todos persist to localStorage via `createEffect`
+- Todos persist to localStorage via `useEffect`
 - Filter state syncs with URL params via `withRouter`

 ### Routing